 (This is what Julia and I do to figure out our donation responsibility, and the income numbers we put on our donations page are AGI numbers.)

-Update 2017-01-21: In the comments people pointed out that I didn't talk about capital gains.
+Update 2017-01-21: [EDIT: this is wrong] In the comments people pointed out that I didn't talk about capital gains.
 In the US, if you sell things (stocks, bonds, houses, etc) for more than you paid for them, you are taxed on this profit.
 It's not included in your AGI, however, and is taxed differently.
 While the FAQ explicitly excludes investment income, I don't see why you would exclude it, and I think in the US people should be donating a percentage of their AGI plus their net capital gains.